jwsbck/gyroidos.github.io/_docs/deploy/qemu.md

     -net nic -net user,hostfwd=tcp::8181-:8181,hostfwd=tcp::2323-:22 \
 ```

-If the trust\|me platform will not start and you find yourself in an EFI shell,
+If the GyroidOS platform will not start and you find yourself in an EFI shell,
-This could be because the QEMU DISK with the trust\|me system was placed below
+This could be because the QEMU DISK with the GyroidOS system was placed below
 the EFI shell in the boot order.
 You can fix this in the EFI setup by just
 exiting the EFI shell.
 In the OVMF Setup menu select: